clinssen/ode-toolbox/README.md

 ## Usage

-ode-toolbox can be used in two ways:
+Ode-toolbox can be used in two ways:

 1. As a Python module.
 Import the `odetoolbox` module, and then call `odetoolbox.analysis(indict)` where `indict` is the JSON-like input in Python dictionary format.
 See the tests (e.g. [test_lorenz_attractor.py](tests/test_lorenz_attractor.py)) for a full example.
 2. As command line application.
 In this case, the input is stored in a JSON file, and ode-toolbox is invoked from the command line: